jonsquared/sooper-js/README.md

 Simple Object Oriented Programming framework for JavaScript.
 It's light-weight and efficient.

+This framework requires *ECMAScript 5*

 Usage
 -----

 ###Defining a class
+Notes:
-Note: Every class must have a constructor defined
+* Every class must at least define a constructor
+* A class may have a namespace 0 or more levels deep ('.' separated)
+* Property descriptors will be preserved (configurable, enumerable, writable, etc...)

 	soop.define('app.namespace.TestClass', {
 		value: 42,